National Treasure (Japan): Designation procedure

-Cultural products with a tangible form that possess high historical, artistic, and academic value for Japan are listed in a three-tier system.
+Cultural products with a tangible form which possessed high historical, artistic, and academic value for Japan are listed in a three-tier system.
 Properties in need of preservation and use are catalogued as "Registered Cultural Properties".
 Important objects are designated as "Important Cultural Properties".

-Important cultural properties that show truly exceptional workmanship, a particularly high value for world cultural history, or an exceptional value to scholarship can be designated as "National Treasures".
-In order to achieve the designation, the owner of an important cultural property contacts or is contacted by the Agency for Cultural Affairs for information regarding the registration.
-In the latter case, the agency always asks the owner for consent beforehand, even though not required by law.
-The agency then contacts the Council for Cultural Affairs, which consists of five members appointed by the minister of education for their "wide and eminent views on and knowledge of culture."
+Important cultural properties that show very exceptional workmanship, a particularly high value for world cultural history, or an exceptional value to scholarship can be designated as "National Treasures."
+To achieve the designation, the owner of an important cultural property contacts or is contacted by the Agency for Cultural Affairs for information regarding the registration.
+In the latter case, the agency always asks the owner for consent beforehand, even though it is not required by law.
+The agency then contacts the Council for Cultural Affairs, which consists of five members appointed by the minister of education for their "wide and eminent views on and knowledge of culture".
 The council may seek support from an investigative commission and eventually prepares a report to the Agency for Cultural Affairs.
 If they support the nomination, the property is placed on the registration list of cultural properties, the owner is informed of the outcome, and an announcement is made in the official gazette.
 The designation policy is deliberately restrained, keeping the number of designated properties low.
-In this respect the South Korean protective system is similar to that of Japan.
+In this respect, the South Korean protective system is similar to that of Japan.
 In the 21st century, up to nine properties were designated every year.

 Categories

 The Agency for Cultural Affairs designates tangible cultural properties as National Treasures in thirteen categories based on type.
 The agency generally distinguishes between "buildings and structures" (建造物, kenzōbutsu) and "fine arts and crafts" (美術工芸品, bijutsu kōgeihin).
 Each main category is divided into subcategories.
-The 233 structural cultural properties are separated into eight categories, and the 916 fine arts and crafts cultural properties are separated into seven categories.
+The 235 structural cultural properties are separated into nine categories, and the 916 fine arts and crafts cultural properties are separated into seven categories.